AnyonicFugue/logseq-latex-snippets/README.md

 ## Usage

-- Write your own snippets in snippets.json.
+- You could open the config file *snippets.json* via slash command `/open snippets.json` or command palette and write your own snippets.
     - Note that each snippet must be put in a group.
 Group names are arbitrary.
     - "@" symbol in the replace string would be the cursor location after replacement.
 - When typing in mathmode (including displaymath and inline math) in Logseq, pressing down *blankspace* would trigger a regex replacement.